Danger level

 dp.6: cold, loose snow and wind

-The old snowpack is faceted; its surface consists of loosely bonded snow.
 The moderate wind will transport the loosely bonded old snow.
-The brittle wind slabs will be deposited on the unfavourable surface of an old snowpack.
+The fresh wind slabs will be deposited on soft layers.
 As a consequence of low temperatures the snowpack can not consolidate.
-Faceted weak layers exist in the bottom section of the snowpack at high altitudes and in high Alpine regions.

 Tendency